tsx-cloud/moria-docker-arm/README.md

 ## Connecting to the server

 In game, after clicking "Join Other World", select "Advanced Join options".
 Use "Direct Join" section.
 Enter the server IP or domain name and the port number in the format prompted on that screen, and enter password if any.
 Click Join Server.
-You can also joining via an invite code.
+You can also join via an invite code.
 The invite code is dumped in the container log, you can search for it with `docker compose logs | grep Invite` after the server has completed start up.

 ## Updating the server